-18. In your jurisdiction is there a specialist court or tribunal with responsibility for dealing with public procurement issues?
+19. In your jurisdiction is there a specialist court or tribunal with responsibility for dealing with public procurement issues?
+In what circumstances will it have jurisdiction over a public procurement claim?

 In accordance with Law no. 13/2002, of 19 February 2002, that approved SATC, the Administrative Courts are responsible for solving disputes concerning the validity of pre-contractual acts and the interpretation, validity and performance of administrative contracts or any other contracts entered into under public procurement law by legal persons governed by public law or other contracting authorities.
 Moreover, Decree-Law no. 174/2019, of 13 December 2019, has created a special public procurement section within the Administrative Court of Lisbon.